Master of Arts in Theology

 Pursue advanced theological study for academic, professional, or personal development at Concordia University Irvine’s Master of Arts (MA) in Theology program.
 A confessional, orthodox, and missional university, we take seriously the Gospel of Jesus Christ and Christian faithfulness without compromising academic integrity.
 Every graduate theology program teaches from a certain perspective.
 Ours is a biblical one.

 - Solid curricular foundation with specific applications.
 The core of the MA Theology curriculum will equip you with a solid foundation in research skills and the major divisions of theology.
 This is supplemented with customizable emphases, electives, guided readings, and thesis research to meet your particular needs and interests.
-We also offer a rotating schedule of topic specific cohorts (such as Youth Ministry or Apologetics).
+We also offer a rotating schedule of topic specific cohorts, such as Apologetics and Reformation Studies.
 In all of this, you will be equipped with modern research tools, including your own personal copy of Logos Bible Software® (Bronze package; retail value over $600) and access to our library of 77,000 books, hundreds of journals, and thousands of e-books.

 - Committed faculty of scholar-teachers.
 You will be taught and mentored by professors who are committed to faithful biblical teaching, to the historical Christian faith, to life in Christ’s Church, and to the life of the intellect.
 Our professors strive to achieve faithful excellence in church and society and to cultivate these values in their students.
 Every faculty member is published, and all of them have practical ministry experience––many in cross-cultural settings.
 With class sizes typically ranging from 10-20 students, you will have the opportunity to intimately study theology in a community of scholars.
 Your professors are available to you and they are committed to your development.